DevExpress-Examples/xaf-save-and-share-custom-view-settings/Readme.md

 - Use the [Security System](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113361.aspx) facilities to prohibit certain users from deleting view variants.

-- Store the current variant in the model (see the [Extend and Customize the Application Model in Code](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument113169.aspx) topic in our documentation) or in the user object's property and apply it when the corresponding view is opened.
+- Store the current variant in the model (see the [Change the Application Model](https://docs.devexpress.com/eXpressAppFramework/403527/ui-construction/application-model-ui-settings-storage/change-application-model) topic in our documentation) or in the user object's property and apply it when the corresponding view is opened.

 ## Files to Review